LucasCur/anagrams/README.md

 # Anagrams
-A tool for solving anagrams from a pre-set array.
+A very light-weight tool for solving anagrams by comparing them alphabetically solved with an array of words also alphabetically solved.

+# License